cternes/openkeepass/README.md

 openkeepass
 ===========

-openkeepass is a java library for reading KeePass databases.
+openkeepass is a java library for reading and writing KeePass databases.
 It is the only java library that supports **KeePass 2.x database files**.

 *Only KeePass files created with version 2.x are supported.
 KeePass files created with version 1.x are NOT supported.*

 Features included so far:

+- Reading and writing support for KeePass 2.x
 - Password or Keyfile credentials: openkeepass can open password protected databases as well as keyfile protected databases.
 - Easy to learn API: openkeepass has a simple API with convenient methods that makes it easy to read data from a KeePass database.
 - Very lean: openkeepass tries to keep the necessary dependencies to an absolute minimum.